zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem-highlight.md

 ### kendo:chart-seriesItem-highlight-border

 The border of highlighted points.
-The color is computed automatically from the base point color.
+The color is computed automatically from the base point color.** Applicable to bubble, pie, candlestick and ohlc series. **

 More documentation is available at [kendo:chart-seriesItem-highlight-border](chart/seriesitem-highlight-border).